-What kinds of benefits might cause a public charge problem?
+▶ What kinds of benefits might cause a public charge problem?

-In deciding whether you are likely to become a public charge, DHS can look at whether you have used cash welfare, such as SSI, CAPI, CalWORKs or General Assistance, or if you need long-term institutional care.
+In deciding whether you are likely to become a public charge, DHS can look at whether you have used cash welfare, such as SSI, TANF, or General Assistance, or if you need long-term institutional care.
 But even if you used cash welfare in the past, you can still show that you will not need it in the future (for example, because you have a job now).
 DHS is supposed to look at your whole situation when it decides if you are likely to become a public charge in the future.

-What if I used Medi-Cal, Healthy Families, WIC, CalFresh, or other noncash programs?
+▶ What if I used Medicaid, CHIP, WIC, food stamps or other noncash programs?

-Using Healthy Families, WIC, or CalFresh (food stamps) will not affect your immigration status.
-Using Medi-Cal can only be a problem if you are in a nursing home or other long-term care.
+Using CHIP, WIC, or food stamps will not affect your immigration status.
+Using Medicaid can only be a problem if you are in a nursing home or other long-term care.
 All other noncash programs, such as housing, school lunch, job training, child care, shelters, disaster relief, and health clinics, will not cause a public charge problem.

-What about the health insurance and related federal subsidies that will be available through the new health insurance marketplace, Covered California?
+► What about the health insurance and related federal subsidies that are available through the health insurance marketplaces (also called "exchanges")?

-Buying health care coverage through the new health insurance marketplace, Covered California, and obtaining premium tax credits or cost-sharing reductions that make this coverage more affordable will not be considered in the public charge decision.
+Buying health coverage through the health insurance marketplaces established by the Affordable Care Act (ACA or "Obamacare") and obtaining premium tax credits or cost-sharing reductions that make this coverage more affordable will not be considered in the public charge decision.

-What if my children or other family members use benefits?
+▶ What if my children or other family members use benefits?

-DHS will not look at whether your children or other family members used health care or other noncash benefits like those listed above.
-If your children or other family members use cash welfare (such as CalWORKs or SSI), it will not count against you in a public charge decision unless it is your family's only income.
+DHS will not look at whether your children or other family members used health care or other noncash benefits such as those listed above.
+If your children or other family members use cash welfare (such as TANF or SSI), it will not count against you in a public charge decision unless it is your family's only income.